microsoft/BotBuilder-Samples/samples/javascript_nodejs/48.customQABot-all-features/README.md

   1) Frontline workers
   2) Hybrid work solutions
 - You can observe that, answers are returned with high score.
-- You can set `IncludeUnstructuredSources` to false in [rootDialog.js](dialogs/rootDialog.js) to prevent querying unstructured sources.
+- You can set `INCLUDE_UNSTRUCTURED_SOURCES` to false in [rootDialog.js](dialogs/rootDialog.js) to prevent querying unstructured sources.

 ## Try Filters
 - Go to your project in [Language Studio][LS] -> In `Edit knowledge bases` -> Under **Metadata** column click on `+ Add`
 - Select a QnA to edit and add a key value pair, say `Language` : `Javascript`, and click on `Save changes`.
 - Click on `Test` and select metadata that you just added(`Language : Javascript`) by clicking on **Show advanced options**.
 - This will return answers with specified metadata only.
 - You can filter answers using bot as well by passing metadata and/or source filters.
-Edit line no. 79 in rootdialog.js to something like below.
+Edit line no. 54 in [rootDialog.js](dialogs/rootDialog.js) to something like below.
 [Learn more](https://docs.microsoft.com/en-us/rest/api/cognitiveservices/questionanswering/question-answering/get-answers#queryfilters).
     ```js
-    //Add below lines in line no. 54 in rootdialog.js
+    //Add below lines in line no. 54 in rootDialog.js
     var filters = {
         metadataFilter: {
             metadata: [